 Registered voters may vote early at a convenient polling location within their political subdivision.
 Unlike early voting by mail, you don't need to state a reason for voting early in person.
-Polling locations may vary from election to election and will be posted below or on the Bexar County Elections Department homepage as the information becomes available.
+Polling locations may vary from election to election and will be posted on the Bexar County Elections Department homepage as the information becomes available.

 This service is available to any voter who has difficulty walking or standing for long periods.
 Please call ahead to the polling location to notify the early voting clerk that you want to vote from your car.
 The election official will bring your ballot to your car outside the polling location.

 Voting by mail has been available to elderly voters and voters with physical disabilities in Texas for decades.

 Applications for a ballot by mail must be submitted to the Bexar County Elections Department no earlier than two (2) months before Election Day and no later than 11 days before.

 You may vote by mail if you are: